jarrodmillman/pose-stats/abstract.md

 Python and R are the two most popular computational platforms for data science.
 R is largely developed by statisticians, while scientific Python is mostly built by researchers from the applied sciences.
-As a consequence, Python's statistical capabilities are lacking, and statisticians do not benefit from widespread use of their innovations on this popular platform.
+As a consequence, Python's statistical capabilities are lacking, and statisticians do not benefit from widespread use of their algorithmic innovations on this popular platform.
 This Phase 1 project explores sustainable and effective pathways for establishing an open-source ecosystem to foster the growth of statistical software, as well as its surrounding developer community, in Python.
 <!--